Solenoids

 Thermal behaviour and operating mode

 The electrical resistance of the solenoid coil means that an electromagnet heats up as soon as it is energized.
-The maximum temperature (steady-state temperature) in the coil is reached when the heat supplied by electrical energy corresponds to the amount of heat dissipated by heat radiation; a heat conduction and a thermal equilibrium is achieved.
+The maximum temperature (steady-state temperature) in the coil is reached when the heat supplied by electrical energy corresponds to the amount of heat dissipated by heat radiation; a heat conduction and a thermal equilibrium are achieved.

 If a higher electrical power is supplied, the magnetic force increases and a higher winding temperature (steady-state temperature) is reached.